The joint numerical range of three hermitian $4\times 4$ matrices: On elliptic faces

-\begin{lemma} If an elliptic face of $W$ differs from a rank-3 face of $W$, then their intersection is an exposed point of $W$, and hence an exposed point of that rank-3 face. \end{lemma} \begin{proof} Let $F$ be a face of $W$ that is an ellipse and let $G$ be a rank-3 face.
+\begin{lemma} If an elliptic face of $W$ differs from a rank-3 face of $W$\!, then their intersection is an exposed point of $W$\!, and hence an exposed point of that rank-3 face. \end{lemma} \begin{proof} Let $F$ be a face of $W$ that is an ellipse and let $G$ be a rank-3 face.
 Let $P$ (resp., $Q$) denote the projection associated to $F$ (resp., $G$) in Theorem~\ref{thm:PF-iso}.
 Then $P$ has rank two or three and $Q$ has rank three.
 Hence the intersection of the ranges of $P$ and $Q$ is at least one-dimensional, and consequently the faces $F$ and $G$ have a non-empty intersection.

-By definition, the faces $F$ and $G$ have dimension two.
-Hence they are exposed faces of $W$ and so is their intersection.
-Since $F$ is an ellipse, this intersection is a singleton, hence an exposed point of $W$. \emph{A fortiori}, this point is an exposed point of $G$. \end{proof} \begin{remark} In view of Lemma~\ref{lem:int-non-elliptic-elliptic}, one may ask whether an elliptic face of $W$ can intersect the endpoints of a one-dimensional face of a non-elliptic face.
+Since $F$ and $G$ have dimension two, they are exposed faces of $W$ and so is their intersection.
+As $F$ is an ellipse, this intersection is a singleton, hence an exposed point of $W$. \emph{A fortiori}, this point is an exposed point of $G$. \end{proof} \begin{remark} In view of Lemma~\ref{lem:int-non-elliptic-elliptic}, one may ask whether an elliptic face of $W$ can intersect the endpoints of a one-dimensional face of a non-elliptic face.
 This is impossible for a type-$1$ non-elliptic face (loaf), as the endpoints of its one-dimensional face are nonexposed points.

-\eblock[3.5cm]{ \quad An elliptic face of $W$ can intersect the vertex of a non-elliptic droplet face.
-An example is the joint numerical range (shown to the right) of the matrices
+An elliptic face of $W$ can intersect the vertex of a non-elliptic droplet face.
+An example is the joint numerical range (see Figure~\ref{fig:rem6.2}~(a)) of the matrices

-which is the convex hull of the unit circle in the $x$-$y$-plane translated by $-2$ in $z$-direction and the unit circle in the $y$-$z$-plane translated by $1$ in $x$-direction.} \parbox[t]{3.5cm}{ 0pt }
+which is the convex hull of the unit circle in the $x$-$y$-plane translated by $-2$ in $z$-direction and the unit circle in the $y$-$z$-plane translated by $1$ in $x$-direction.

-\eblock[3.5cm]{ \quad An elliptic face of $W$ can also intersect the vertex of a triangular face.
-An example is the joint numerical range (shown to the right) of the matrices
+\quad An elliptic face of $W$ can also intersect the vertex of a triangular face.
+An example is the joint numerical range (see Figure~\ref{fig:rem6.2}~(b)) of the matrices